The French capital is cloaked in myth and cliché, but one thing's for sure: few

 places on earth can be gayer than the roads of the intimate Marais and the neon-lit

 Les Halles districts just north of Notre Dames, reports Adrian Gillan.
-Of course, Paris is beautiful and
+The city is still coming to terms with

 L'Amazonial is a huge, sprawling gay restaurant with great food but variable service